Not everything that we take camping can run on 12V or gas. This is where DC to AC inverters are invaluable. Read on to find out why.

 If we take that figure of 130amps of draw per hour, even if you have 300 amp hours of batteries available you’ll be lucky to get two hours running the air con, even if your batteries are lithium.
 Appliances like coffee machines may draw 3500W (about 350amps per hour) but are likely to be run for only a few minutes.
 You need a very large inverter to run a coffee machine and you would need to check whether your batteries can deliver such a load quickly.
 Some items are best left at home unless you are packing a lot of power.

 The standard inverter will convert 12V DC into 240V AC, which is enough for most people.
 If you are installing a new system, then it would be worth considering inverters that perform multiple functions.
 Your usage patterns will determine which type of inverter will be best for you.

-Some inverters will allow use of 240V AC when plugged into power at home or at a caravan park.
+Some inverters will allow the use of 240V AC when plugged into power at home or at a caravan park.
 A standard inverter will use power from the batteries only, while an inverter with an AC transfer switch will supply 240V outlets directly from the 240V input if installed correctly.

-A third type of inverter will perform both of these functions in addition to also having a battery charger incorporated into the unit.
+The third type of inverter will perform both of these functions in addition to also having a battery charger incorporated into the unit.

 These multiple function inverters are more expensive and require a qualified electrician for installation.
 There will be costs saved though by incorporating multiple functions in one unit instead of requiring multiple pieces of equipment.

 Look at your power needs and size the inverter accordingly.
 There is no point in getting a 2000W inverter to charge your laptop computer.
 And don’t only get a 400W inverter if you want to run a coffee machine.
-The best tip though, is if an appliance can use 12V or gas, use this as it will be more efficient.
-And I suggest leaving those energy hungry appliances at home unless you are prepared to pay for a lot of batteries and a large inverter at the point of installation.
+The best tip is if an appliance can use 12V or gas, use this as it will be more efficient.
+And I suggest leaving those energy-hungry appliances at home unless you are prepared to pay for a lot of batteries and a large inverter at the point of installation.